sinoroc/kb/src/python/packaging.rst

 Built distribution
 ^^^^^^^^^^^^^^^^^^

-A built distribution, often abbreviated *bdist*, is a more advanced type of distribution.
+A built distribution, sometimes abbreviated as *bdist*, is a distribution format.
+It is designed
-This distribution format is designed so that the installation step is as straightforward as possible.
+so that the installation step is as straightforward as possible.
 In short: files only need to be extracted from the built distribution archive and copied to the right locations on disk.
 It does not require any kind of build step, as all files in a built distribution are already built for the specific target environment.
+Build distributions can be platform-specific.

 Nowadays the only kind of built distributions one should know about is the *wheel*.
-The *egg*
-is another kind of built distribution that is now rarely used.
+The *egg* is an older kind of built distribution that should not be used anymore (use *wheel* instead).

 Wheel
-^^^^^
+"""""

+*Wheel* is a *built distribution* format.
-The built distribution format called *wheel* is the current preferred format of distribution for a project.
+It is the preferred format of *distribution package*.
 It is defined by a `standard specification`__.
+A *wheel* is a file with the ``.whl`` extension.

 __ https://packaging.python.org/en/latest/specifications/binary-distribution-format/